 We’re Here to Advise, Educate and Inspire

-Our staff members are here for any questions that you may have.
+Our staff members are available to answer any questions that you might have.
 Please contact us using the links below.

 The Texas Economic Development Corporation (TxEDC) staff is committed to helping you and your business thrive.
 Through our unique marketing approach, TxEDC has boosted the state’s economic development initiative and created global awareness of Texas’ business friendly climate.
 The great state of Texas thrives when its business owners and residents do, and we want to ensure that you have all the resources necessary to achieve success.
 Please don’t hesitate to reach out so that we can help you Go Big in Texas.